Top 5 challenges of building a medical content strategy

 Who is my target audience?

 There is a big difference between creating EBM content for doctors, nurses, pharmacists, or patients.
-The same topic interests might affect each group differently.
+The same topic interests will affect each group differently.
 Even if the basic introduction remains the same, you should (then) dig deeper into the scope of interests of the specific target group.
-Thus, initially, you have to define a subgroup you’re trying to reach and understand its needs and expectations the best you can.
+Therefore, it's crucial to start by pinpointing a specific subgroup you aim to engage with and comprehensively grasp their needs and expectations.

 Thus, to make your materials highly engaging for your recipients, you should produce content that is not company-centered but audience-centered.
 Instead of asking “What do we want to promote?”, you must always ask “Is it relevant to my audience?
 Does it speak to its needs and wants?”.
-Distinguishing your audience into subgroups will help you achieve such a tremendous goal.
-Only this way, by meeting your customers’ expectations, you can take full advantage of executing your content marketing solutions.
+Segmenting your audience into subgroups will help you achieve such a tremendous goal.
+Only by aligning your content with your customer's expectations can you fully harness the potential of your content marketing strategies.

 As a result, your content will reinforce the solutions you're offering and strengthen the relationship between you and your targeted audience.